GroupDocs Viewer Java Tutorial: Convert Word to HTML and Render Documents with Comments

 Conclusion

-You’ve successfully mastered the fundamentals of rendering documents with comments using GroupDocs Viewer for Java!
-From basic setup and configuration to advanced troubleshooting and performance optimization, you now have the knowledge to implement robust document rendering in your applications.
+You’ve successfully mastered the fundamentals of convert Word to HTML while preserving comments using GroupDocs Viewer for Java.
+From basic setup and configuration to advanced troubleshooting and performance tuning, you now have the knowledge to implement robust document rendering in real‑world applications.

-• Proper error handling and resource management are crucial for production apps
+setRenderComments(true)) - Proper error handling and resource management are essential for production

-• The library scales well from simple utilities to enterprise applications
+- The library scales from simple utilities to enterprise‑grade solutions

-1. Try the Examples: Run the code samples with your own documents
+- Run the examples with your own documents

-3. Explore Advanced Features: Dive deeper into customization options
+- Dive deeper into customization options like watermarking and metadata extraction